Case Studies

 Outsourcing

-Technical Outsourcing and Managed Production for a Swiss Industrial Company
+Technical Outsourcing and Managed Production for Swiss Companies

 Context

-A Swiss industrial company wanted to outsource part of its product development and manufacturing to a reliable external partner.
+Several Swiss manufacturing companies aimed to outsource parts of their product development and production to a reliable external partner.

 Approach

-Together with selected production partners in Bosnia and Herzegovina, we set up a structured outsourcing model that covered both engineering and manufacturing.
+Together with selected production partners in Bosnia and Herzegovina, we established a structured outsourcing model covering both engineering and manufacturing.

-We developed new 3D models and technical drawings, refined product designs for manufacturability, and coordinated the complete production process — from material sourcing and fabrication to surface treatment, assembly, and export preparation.
+We created 3D models and technical drawings, optimised designs for manufacturability, and managed the full production workflow: material sourcing, fabrication, surface treatment, assembly, quality checks, and export preparation.

-In addition to this project, we have executed similar outsourcing assignments for Swiss companies in metal and wood construction — including balcony railings, fall-protection systems, stable equipment, canopies, and custom architectural structures.
+We also executed similar outsourcing projects for various Swiss companies in metal and timber construction — including balcony railings, fall-protection systems, livestock equipment, canopies, and custom architectural structures.

 Result

-The Swiss client received a stable and high-quality outsourcing setup with significantly improved reliability, consistent documentation, and clear technical communication.
+The companies gained a reliable and well-coordinated outsourcing setup with improved delivery reliability, consistent documentation, and clear technical communication.

-Engineering, production, and logistics were integrated into a single managed process, enabling the company to focus on its core activities while benefiting from efficient regional manufacturing.
+Engineering, production, and logistics were integrated into an efficient, streamlined process that allowed clients to focus more on their core business while benefiting from competitive regional manufacturing.

-This case illustrates how technical and manufacturing outsourcing to Bosnia and Herzegovina can be implemented efficiently and securely when supported by Swiss-led coordination, clear structures, and competent on-the-ground execution.
+This case demonstrates how technical and manufacturing outsourcing to Bosnia and Herzegovina can be implemented in a stable, efficient, and quality-focused way — especially when supported by Swiss-led coordination and competent on-site execution.

 Lorenz Schaffner